“This is my husband. Good luck with him. He has no rhythm.”

 BOTTOM: Beat (drums, percussion, bass, or guitar)

 The first thing to do is concentrate on identifying each layer.
 Most of the time finding the top layer is easy, just listen for the words.
-The middle will be the music.
+Next, the middle will be the music.
 And finally, the bottom layer, the beat.

 How to find the beat.

 To find the beat, the first thing to do is identify the tick-tock in the music.
-Tick-tock, tick-tock, like a clock or a metronome.
+It sounds like a clock or a metronome.

 Sometimes it’ll be fast, sometimes slow.
 The easiest ways to practice would be to sway your body, tap your feet, or clap your hands.